On the Proof of Chiral Symmetry Breaking from Anomaly Matching in QCD-like Theories: Characterizing Massless Bound States

-In general, traceless tensors of $\tau(N_f)$ with at least one of their YTs different will transform as different representations of $\cal G$.
-There are some important exceptions however.
-First of all, tensors transforming under the same representation of $SU(N_f)_L\times SU(N_f)_R$ can have YTs differing by the presence of one (or more) set of $N_f$ fully antisymmetrized indices (flavor singlets).
-Tensors of this kind can still obey the sum rule (\ref{eq:cons}) with the same~$b$, and thus be equivalent under $\cal G$, if such flavor singlets are located in different YTs.
-For example, $T^{\{N_f\};\{0\}}_{\{1\};\{0\}}$ and $T^{\{ 0\};\{N_f\}}_{\{1\};\{0\}}$, where $\{ N_f\}$ and $\{1\}$ are respectively a YT with a single column of length $N_f$ (a flavor singlet) and a YT with one box, both transform as an anti-fundamental of $SU(N_f)_L$.
-There is another, less trivial, way in which equivalent tensors can arise.
 Indices of $SU(N)$ can be raised (lowered) by means of the fully antisymmetric invariant tensor $\epsilon^{i_1 i_2\cdots i_{N}}$ ($\epsilon_{i_1 i_2\cdots i_{N}}$).
-This implies that two different pairs of upper and lower YTs (for either left or right indices) can correspond to the same representation of $SU(N_f)$.
-To find the representation characterizing a given tensor one can proceed as follows~\cite{Tung:1985na}: for each kind of indices, starting from the (antiquark) YT ${\{\bar{n}\}}$ one finds the dual tableau $\widetilde{\{\bar n\}}$ obtained by replacing each column of length $\zeta$ with a column of length $N_f-\zeta$ (columns of $\widetilde{\{\bar n\}}$ must of course be arranged in reverse order compared to those in ${\{\bar{n}\}}$); then, the representation to be found is that given by the `combined' YT (CYT) obtained as the union of the columns of $\{n\}$ and $\widetilde{\{\bar n\}}$.
-Hence, two tensors are equivalent under $SU(N_f)_L\times SU(N_f)_R$, i.e. correspond to the same representation, if their CYTs for both left and right indices are identical.
-For brevity, the CYT obtained from $\{n\}$ and $\{\bar{n}\}$ will be denoted as \bea \{n;\bar{n}\}\equiv \{n\} + \widetilde{\{\bar{n}\}}\ , \eea where the `sum' on the right-hand side means adding together the columns of $\{n\}$ and $\widetilde{\{\bar{n}\}}$ to make a new YT.
-An example of equivalent tensors whose YT do not differ merely by the position of flavor singlets is given by $T^{\{0\};\{N_f-1\}}_{\{0\};\{0\}}$ and $T^{\{0\};\{N_f\}}_{\{0\};\{1\}}$, where $\{ N_f-1 \}$, $\{ N_f\}$ and $\{1\}$ are respectively a YT with a single column of length $N_f-1$, a YT with a single column of of length $N_f$ (a flavor singlet), and a YT with one box.
-Both tensors in this case transform as the anti-fundamental of $SU(N_f)_R$ and have the same baryon number.
+To find the representation characterizing a given tensor one can proceed as follows~\cite{Tung:1985na}: for each kind of indices, starting from the (antiquark) YT ${\{\bar{n}\}}$ one finds the dual tableau $\widetilde{\{\bar n\}}$ obtained by replacing each column of length $\zeta$ with a column of length $N_f-\zeta$ (columns of $\widetilde{\{\bar n\}}$ must of course be arranged in reverse order compared to those in ${\{\bar{n}\}}$); then, the representation to be found is that given by the `combined' YT (CYT) obtained as the union of the columns of $\{n\}$ and $\widetilde{\{\bar n\}}$.~\footnote{For example, the adjoint representation of $SU(N_f)$ can be thought of as the traceless part of the tensor product of a fundamental and an anti-fundamental representation, which can be written as the tensor $T^{\{1\}}_{\{1\}}$.
+The CYT has two columns, one with $N_f-1$ boxes and one with a single box.
+According to the procedure outlined above, the CYT is obtained by first replacing $\{1\}$ from the lower index by a column of $N_f-1$ boxes, and then joining it with the box from the upper index.} \enlargethispage{-0.7cm} For brevity, the CYT obtained from $\{n\}$ and $\{\bar{n}\}$ will be denoted as \bea \{n;\bar{n}\}\equiv \{n\} + \widetilde{\{\bar{n}\}} \ , \eea where the `sum' on the right-hand side means adding together the columns of $\{n\}$ and $\widetilde{\{\bar{n}\}}$ to make a new YT.